Britain sets up share trading clash with EU

 By Huw Jones

-LONDON, Nov 4 (Reuters) - Banks and asset managers in Britain can use exchanges from the European Union to trade shares from January, Britain's financial regulator said on Wednesday, creating a cross-border clash in securities rules for investors.
+LONDON, Nov 4 (Reuters) - Banks and asset managers in Britain can continue using exchanges from the European Union to trade shares from January, Britain's financial regulator said on Wednesday in a bid to preserve the City of London's dominance in cross-border markets.

-Britain left the EU in January and access to the bloc ends on Dec.
-31, leaving both sides to decide where investors in their jurisdictions are obliged to trade shares.
+Britain left the EU in January and full access to the bloc under transition arrangements ends on Dec.
+31, leaving both sides to decide - in the continued absence of accords on two-way financial market access - where investors in their jurisdictions can trade, known as the share trading obligation or STO.

-But Britain's Financial Conduct Authority said on Wednesday it would allow firms to continue from January trading all shares on trading venues from the EU where they choose to do so, rather than limiting themselves to platforms headquartered in Britain.
+This would split markets by forcing chunks of trading in euros to move to the EU from London, Europe's centre for multi-currency cross-border stock trading on platforms such as the London Stock Exchange's Turquoise, Cboe, and Aquis Exchange.

-"Any restriction on the trading of shares based on currency does not reflect the multicurrency nature of global capital markets and limits the ability of firms to determine how best to use global capital markets to support economic activity," the FCA said in a statement.
+Britain's Financial Conduct Authority said on Wednesday it would allow firms it regulates to continue trading all EU shares on trading venues headquartered in the bloc, where they choose to do so, refusing to mirror ESMA's currency restrictions.

-Brussels had hoped that Britain would oblige investors in the United Kingdom to use domestic platforms to avoid a clash in regulatory requirements.
+The FCA said its stance would keep international markets open and preserve the ability of UK-based firms to execute their share trades where they can get the best deal for customers.

-The FCA said it remains open to discussing with ESMA how to minimise any disruption that could arise from overlapping requirements on financial counterparties.
+"While we note ESMA’s recent clarifications to reduce the potential overlap of an EU and UK STO, we chose this simple and comprehensive approach rather than to replicate restrictions based on the jurisdiction of the share issuer, or the currency in which a share is issued," said Nausicaa Delfas, the FCA's head of international.

-"Our approach, driven by our objectives, will preserve the ability of UK-based firms to execute their share trades at the venues where they can get the best outcomes for themselves and their customers," the FCA said.
+The best solution would be for the EU to grant full share trading access for Britain under its "equivalence" regime, she said, but Brussels has yet to say if it will grant such access.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))